 + PRO: Live close to work

-One of the benefits of living in a small country like Belgium is that it is not necessary to live in the city in order to be close to work.
-If one prefers the countryside or a smaller town, it is usually possible to live there and work in the city.
+One of the benefits of living in a small country like Belgium is that it isn't necessary to live in the city in order to be close to work.
+If one prefers the countryside or a smaller town, it's usually possible to live there and work in the city.
 As a consequence, expats can benefit from the large price difference between renting in the city and on its outskirts.

 - CON: Regional property laws differ

-Every region of Belgian has different rules and regulations when it comes to housing.
+Every region in Belgium has different rules and regulations when it comes to housing.
 This means regulatory requirements can differ depending on where one lives.
 In Flanders, for instance, a rental house has to be equipped with a smoke detector.

 - CON: Property is expensive